SanderSade/txt2html/README.md

 ### License and home page
 txt2html is licensed under [Mozilla Public License](https://github.com/SanderSade/txt2html/blob/master/LICENSE.txt)

-[Home page](http://dukelupus.com/txt2html) has some more information and older (non-.NET) version of txt2html
+[Home page](http://dukelupus.com/txt2html) has an older (non-.NET) version of txt2html, which you can use on Windows Vista and other older versions of Windows

 ### Version info
 * 2.0